G

 • Budget is under $500/year

-Squarespace, Wix, and WordPress with a good theme can produce professional results without coding.
+Squarespace, Wix, and WordPress (with Bluehost hosting and a good theme) can produce professional results without coding.

 When to hire a designer